Independent quality assessment of a commercial quantum random number generator: Abstract

 \section{Abstract}

 We reverse-engineer, test and analyse hardware and firmware of the commercial quantum-optical random number generator Quantis from ID~Quantique.
 We show that $>99\%$ of its output data originates in physically random processes: random timing of photon absorption in a semiconductor material, and random growth of avalanche owing to impact ionisation.
-We have also found minor non-random contributions from imperfections in detector electronics and an internal processing algorithm.
+Under a strong assumption that these processes correspond to a measurement of an initially pure state of the components, our analysis implies the unpredictability of the generated randomness.
+We have also found minor non-random contributions from imperfections in detector electronics and an internal processing algorithm, specific to this particular device.
 Our work shows that the design quality of a commercial quantum-optical randomness source can be verified without cooperation of the manufacturer and without access to the engineering documentation.